scotttesler/blog-template/README.md

 ---

-A minimal blog, based on markdown and [next.js](https://nextjs.org/).
+A minimal blog template, based on markdown and [next.js](https://nextjs.org/).

 # Blog posts